ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 - **PDF Generation**: The main challenge in implementing the checklist PDF feature was finding a JavaScript library that could easily convert JSON data into a tabular format.
 We researched and tested multiple libraries, including pdfmake, jsPDF, and PDFKit.
 Ultimately, we identified PDFKit-table, a JavaScript wrapper for the PDFKit library, as the best choice.
 Checklist data retrieved from the MongoDB document database was converted into a format compatible with the PDFKit-table API.
 The API handled the data on the backend, generating the PDF.
 The resulting PDF was then sent in an HTTP response to the frontend for download.

 ## Next Steps

+- **Meet With Industry Contact:** Towards the end of the development phase, we provided our industry contact with the deployed project URL for testing and feedback.
+After completing this course, we will schedule a meeting with them to review their feedback and discuss their future requirements.
+This meeting may also reveal opportunities to further develop the application for the company.

 - **User Authentication Improvements:** Implement refresh token functionality in JWT authentication to enhance the user experience by allowing seamless token renewal without requiring frequent logins.